AndrewDav1s/loran/README.md

  will send a message to Hilo requesting a new batch.

- **Batches**: Loran queries Hilo for any batches ready to be relayed and relays them over to Ethereum using the `submitBatch` function on the Peggy contract.
+ **Batches**: Loran queries Hilo for any batches ready to be relayed and relays them over to Ethereum using the `submitBatch` function on the Gravity Bridge contract.